Zdeňka Wiedermannová-Motyčková: Early life

-Zdeňka Maria and Hedvika Wiedermannová, twin daughters of Františka (née Zbořilová) and Osvald Wiedermann, were born on 17 April 1868 in Náklo, in the Margraviate of Moravia, of the Lands of the Bohemian Crown in the Austro-Hungarian Empire.
+Zdeňka Maria and Hedvika Wiedermannová, twin daughters of Františka (née Zbořilová) and Osvald Vídrman (Wiedermann), were born on 17 April 1868 in Náklo, in the Margraviate of Moravia, of the Lands of the Bohemian Crown in the Austro-Hungarian Empire.
 Her twin lived only until 26 July 1868.
 She had four other siblings: Ludmila (1862–1935), who would also become active in the Moravian women's movement; Božena born on 16 April 1863; Růžena born on 2 July 1866; and a younger brother, Jaroslav, born on 12 February 1873.
 Her father often used the Czech version of his name, Osvald Vídrman, and was a teacher and ethnographer of folk music and customs.
 Though she was raised in a progressive family, her Catholic training initially ingrained a more conservative philosophy for Wiedermannová.
 She was educated in the Catholic school system and in 1886 graduated from the teacher training institute run by the Ursuline Monastery in Olomouc.